Frequently Asked Questions

 To register a team, just click here and follow the links to register, if you have any trouble registering or you want to make any changes once you have registered just email us at email@example.com.

-The cost for a 12 week competition is $858.00 per team on a Tuesday and $828.00 per team on a Sunday, divided among your team members.
+The cost for a 12 week competition is $858.00 per team on a Tuesday, $728 per team on a Wednesday and $828.00 per team on a Sunday, divided among your team members.